Boyfriend Dungeon Accessibility Report

 We've documented 29 accessibility features for Boyfriend Dungeon in the Controls, Difficulty, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Boyfriend Dungeon is an adventure set in an urban dungeon where weapons transform into potential dating partners.
 It's a mix of a brawling action game and a dating simulator.

 Boyfriend Dungeon has a "Goddess Shield" option in the settings menu instead of traditional Difficulty menu.
 Enabling the "Goddess Shield" makes you take 50% less damage and can be turned on or off at any point during the game.

 Although the overall game controls are not viewable in the game, each weapon's specific combo moves can be viewed in the Weapons menu.

-We've documented 2 accessibility features for Difficulty in Boyfriend Dungeon which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Boyfriend Dungeon which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.